- Combines a highly insulating panel and technology of rfid cat doors

 - Any cat can exit the microchip cat door window insert, but only programmed cats can enter.

-- Battery-powered door uses 4 AA batteries that last around 6 months.
+- Battery-powered door uses 4 AA batteries with a batery life of around 6 months.

 - When batteries are low, an indicator light flashes every 5 seconds.
 Replace the batteries when this light is flashing.
 When the batteries die, the door defaults to the locked position, which could leave cats stuck outside.

-- Features a 4-way locking device (in or out only, or completely locked or unlocked) that will override the electronics when switched to the manual locking setting.
+- Features a 4-way locking device (in or out only, or completely locked or unlocked) that will override the electronics when switched to the manual lock setting.

 - Available in white or dark bronze.